m3y54m/Embedded-Engineering-Roadmap/README.md

 - [🔗 ChatGPT](https://chat.openai.com)
 - [🔗 Poe - Fast, Helpful AI Chat](https://poe.com)

-If you have reservations about relying on AI advice alone, you can also ask real people your questions:
+If you have reservations about relying on AI advice alone, you can also ask your questions from real people:

 - [🔗 Electrical Engineering Stack Exchange](https://electronics.stackexchange.com/)
 - [🔗 Reddit · r/embedded](https://www.reddit.com/r/embedded/)

 ### 🎥 Courses and YouTube Contents

 You may have heard that YouTube is a university.
-And it's true - there is an immense amount of invaluable free content on embedded systems available on YouTube.
+And it's true - there is an extensive amount of invaluable free content on embedded systems available on YouTube.
 You'll also find some excellent free courses through Coursera and EdX.
 Additionally, Udemy offers some high-quality paid course options.

 - [🎞️ DigiKey (YouTube Channel)](https://www.youtube.com/@digikey)
 - [🎞️ Coursera - Introduction to Embedded Systems Software and Development Environments](https://www.coursera.org/learn/introduction-embedded-systems)